UCI-GDIM31/class-activities-romarica-droid/README.md

 3. THe error on step 4 of step 2 states that a double can't implicty convert to a float, meaning that all floats that are in the form of a double need to have an f at the end to cast it properly.

+### W3
+(Rhytmn game method) -  Table #2
+1. The method should take a float with the time the player hit the note, then check if the player hit the note at the right time which would return true, other wise return a false.

+Individual
+1. Classes are like catagories and all of the componets within the class are like the items within a category.
+For instance, a "colors" category would have componets like red, blue, and green all contained with the class.

+2. Since the balls brightness is increasing with the average value of linear velocity, the ball is become brigther and brighter with each bounce.

 ## Open-Source Assets
 ### W1

 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727
 - Low-poly environment: https://assetstore.unity.com/packages/3d/environments/landscapes/low-poly-simple-nature-pack-162153